-If you've seen the benefit of what you've read in these pages, then I'd encourage you to contact us immediately and set up a strategy session.
-You can access my calendar at thus link below.
+If you've seen the benefit of what you've read in these pages, then I'd encourage you to contact us immediately.
+From there, we will set up a follow up phone call interview to see if we are a good fit to work together.